Olechovski/Programmer-Calculator/README.md

 # Programmer-Calculator

-Performs arithmetic and logical operations between the following numerical notations (Binary, Octal-decimal, Decimal, Hexadecimal).
-It will also display conversions between the numerical notations.
+Performs arithmetic and logical operations between the following numerical notations:
+(Binary, Octal-decimal, Decimal, Hexadecimal)
+It will also display conversions between these numerical notations.

 ## Authors